dqops/dqo/docs/dqo-concepts/incremental-data-quality-monitoring.md

 # Incremental data quality monitoring
+This guide shows how to detect data quality issues in time-based or partitioned data, monitoring very big or append-only tables, detecting issues ahead of time.

 ## Measuring quality of partitioned data
 DQOps was designed from the bottom-up to support analyzing data quality of very big tables, reaching even terabyte and petabyte scale.